-Professor Jessie Allen teaches jurisprudence, legal ethics, property and the seminars Performing Justice and Legal Rights: Theory and Practice.
-Her current scholarship considers how traditional legal authorities and practices might contribute to a distinctive rule of law, other than by determining substantive legal outcomes.
-For example, one recent article proposes that formal doctrinal reasoning might have psychological effects that could distance judges from their usual subjective outlooks.
-Another essay reinterprets and defends Blackstone’s declaratory theory of common law as a kind of legal ritual.
+Professor Jessie Allen teaches jurisprudence, legal ethics, and property.
+Much of her scholarship considers how traditional legal authorities and practices can be reimagined to contribute to a socially progressive rule of law.
+A current project argues that conventional property doctrine can be read to accommodate more-than-human personhood.
+Another article proposes that formal doctrinal reasoning might have psychological effects that could distance judges from their usual subjective outlooks.
+And a recent book chapter reinterprets and defends Blackstone’s declaratory theory of common law as a kind of legal ritual.

 Professor Allen’s writing and teaching is informed by her experience as a litigator and civil rights advocate.
 Before coming to Pitt in 2010, Professor Allen worked for several national public interest organizations and at the U.S. Department of Justice, where she was a Bristow Fellow in the Office of the Solicitor General, the branch of DOJ that handles the federal government’s cases in the U.S. Supreme Court.
 As a senior attorney for Advancement Project, a racial justice organization, she litigated voting rights cases in swing states.
 Before that, she was a staff attorney at the Brennan Center for Justice at NYU School of Law, where her practice focused on challenging state laws that bar voting because of criminal conviction.
 Her voting rights practice made clear to Professor Allen that the U.S. legal system suffers from racial bias, a problem that she revisited from a different angle in her recent article, Lawyers for White People.